thoughtbot/neat/README.md

 }
 ```

-If, for some reason, still think that `omega-reset` is the only way you want to go,
+If, for some reason, you still think that `omega-reset` is the only way you want to go,
 check out Josh Fry's
 [omega-reset](http://joshfry.me/notes/omega-reset-for-bourbon-neat/).